 The diagram shows the size of three organisms, different cells and other structures.

-For instance, the length of the leaf cell above is 10 times the diameter of a red blood cell.
+For instance, the length of the leaf cell above is ten times the diameter of a red blood cell.

 The calculation would be:

-When comparing the size of a bacterium with the Human Immunodeficiency Virus (HIV), different units have to be converted to be consistent.
+When comparing the size of a bacterium with the HIV virus, the values given are in different units.
+The different units have to be converted so that they are the same.

 What is the width of a cheek cell compared with a Salmonella bacterium?